guillaumehottin/CervicalKineRecorder/Report/technical_guide/README.md

 - François-Xavier STEMPFEL

 ## Introduction
-The Cervical Kinematic Recorder is an open-source software developped to acquire, display and analyse cervical movements thanks to an Oculus Rift headset.
+The Cervical Kinematic Recorder is an open-source software developed to acquire, display and analyse cervical movements thanks to an Oculus Rift headset.
 Cervical Kinematic Recorder was developed in the context of a last year project in the engineeing school E.N.S.E.E.I.H.T in colaboration with the Osteopathy Institute of Toulouse.
 This project was under the supervision of M. Denis Ducommun, Mme Sandrine Mouysset and M. Jérôme Ermont.

 ![Oculus Rift Headset](./images/oculus.png "Oculus Rift Headset")